Home > Blog >

 • Send confirmation emails with expected timeframe details

 Instead of offering refunds by default, encourage customers to choose exchanges or store credit.
 This strategy keeps the revenue in-house and promotes future purchases.
+It is one of the most effective tactics to study in how Shopify returns apps reduce return rates while protecting margins.

 Try this: